aakaou/contrast-focused-skin-lesion-analysis/README.md

 Recall measures the proportion of actual positive samples that are correctly detected by the model.

-\[
+$$
 Recall = \frac{TP}{TP + FN}
-\]

-A high recall means the model successfully identifies **most true lesion cases**, which is crucial for medical diagnosis.
+$$

+Where:

+- **TP** = True Positives
+- **FN** = False Negatives

+High recall is particularly important in medical diagnosis because it ensures that **most real lesion cases are detected by the system**.

+---

 ### F1-score

-The F1-score is the harmonic mean of precision and recall, providing a balanced evaluation when class distributions are uneven.
+The F1-score is the **harmonic mean of precision and recall**, providing a balanced evaluation when both false positives and false negatives must be considered.

-\[
+$$
 F1 = 2 \times \frac{Precision \times Recall}{Precision + Recall}
-\]

-This metric is particularly useful in **medical classification tasks where both false positives and false negatives are important**.
+$$

+This metric is especially useful when the dataset contains **class imbalance**, which is common in medical imaging datasets such as HAM10000.

 ---